 You can use pumpkin seed oil for preparing food or even apply it topically for skin and hair benefits.
 It’s also available as a nutritional supplement.

-A study published in the British Journal of Psychiatry showed that eating pumpkin seeds is an effective treatment for children with depression.
+published in the British Journal of Psychiatry showed that eating pumpkin seeds is an effective treatment for children with depression.
 Another study in the same journal also suggested that pumpkin seeds were used effectively to treat adults with depression.
 This is possible because they are high in tryptophan — an amino acid precursor to serotonin, the hormone that can regulate mood.
 Fatty acid deficiency is also associated with conditions like depression, so upping your intake with pumpkin seed oil could also help!

 A study published in the Evidence-Based Complementary and Alternative Medicine Journal in 2014 claims that PSO blocks the action of 5-alpha-reductase, one of the main causes of male or female pattern baldness.
 In this study, 76 male patients took a pumpkin seed oil supplement or a placebo for a varying degree of hair loss.
 Those who received the pumpkin seed oil showed growth increases by up to 40%.
 Another study claims that the oil’s phytosterols can promote hair growth.